AspireOne/AspireOne/README.md

-## So this is the Profile readme everyone's talking about, eh?
+## So this is the profile readme everyone's talking about, eh?
 #### I'm looking for experience and I'm up to any project.
 You can hit me up on FB: [facebook.com/matej.pesl1](https://www.facebook.com/matej.pesl1/), Discord: [Aspire#9751](https://discord.com/users/359370071606296578), phone: +420 732 175 490, or at matejpesl1@gmail.com :)